 So always be sure to contact your insurance agent with current information about your child’s age, student status, and address to determine if they have the coverage they need.
 This will ensure, at the necessary time, that your child will avoid these insurance gaps and have the proper coverage in his or her own name.
 Without the proper insurance protection for injuries and damages, they risk personal financial devastation for many years to come.

-Author Bio: Joyce Schuett is a senior Personal Lines underwriter and trainer who has been with West Bend for 13 years.
+Author Bio: Joyce Schuett is a senior Personal Lines underwriter and trainer with West Bend.
 She has her Certified Insurance Service Representative (CISR) designation and she instructs several insurance classes.
-She was also an agent for West Bend for 8 years.
+She was also an agent for West Bend.
 She enjoys time at their family cabin in northern Wisconsin, deer hunting, and any time spent with her husband, two adult children, and their dog.